flexmill/Overview/README.md

 C# Code for operating the AMR through a Web-interface In this repository all code, that is needed to control the AMR via Web-interface is located.
 A detailled installation description can be found there.
-In addtion a video that describes the installation and the workflow can be found in this repository.

 ## CAD_CAM_Automatization
 [Link to the repository: https://github.com/flexmill/CAD_CAM_Automatization](https://github.com/flexmill/CAD_CAM_Automatization)